 As the legal world has shifted overnight and state and federal courts are effectively closed for the foreseeable future, there has been a robust discussion among the bar and ADR providers about how best to provide mediation and arbitration services in a world when we can no longer meet in person.

-Here at Pullman our four retired judges and their support team are fully trained and experienced in providing online mediation through Zoom.
+Here at Pullman our three retired judges and their support team are fully trained and experienced in providing online mediation through Zoom.
 We have found the process to be simple and accessible.
 More importantly, the clients, counsel and claims representatives reported a high degree of satisfaction with it.
 We communicated easily and confidentially.
 All you need is a computer, laptop or iPad with a camera and speaker and you can mediate from anywhere in the world.

 Counsel has been kind enough to let us share with you screen shots of our general session and breakout rooms (see below):